-We had just been down in Manchester the month before for the Ray LaMontagne gig, but we were back down again for another gig.
-This time it was to see the legendary Foo Fighters at Manchester Etihad Stadium.
-Having never been to this stadium before I was intrigued to find out what the accessibility was like and most importantly…the view from the accessible seats.
-Without further ado, here is my Manchester Etihad Stadium wheelchair access review and video showing what it is like to go to the stadium as a wheelchair user.
+Having never been to Manchester Etihad Stadium before I was intrigued to find out what the accessibility was like and most importantly…the view from the accessible seats.
+Performing was the legendary Foo Fighters.
+So without further ado, here is my Manchester Etihad Stadium wheelchair access review and video showing what it is like to go to the stadium as a wheelchair user.

 Booking Accessible Tickets